 The Edomites descended from Esau.
 They were kin of the Israelites.
 Despite their shared ancestry, they were perpetually in conflict with the Israelites, and they incurred the wrath of God for the way they treated the Israelites, including the refusal to let the Israelites pass.
 Among the pronouncements of judgment on Edom is this statement that sounds much like the words Jesus spoke in the parable of the sheep and the goats many, many years later:

 As you have done, it shall be done to you;

 your deeds shall return on your own head.

 Hoffmeier builds a case on the fact that nations protected their territories in the Old Testament, but that fact doesn’t really tell us anything about how God viewed those practices.
 The article cites to passages about Egypt and Edom, in particular, protecting and guarding their borders, but Egypt and Edom are hardly examples of nations who had the blessing of God.
 God eventually allowed the Edomites to be wiped out because of their evil ways.
 God imposed plagues on the Egyptians for enslaving the Israelites and refusing to let them go back to the land God had given them.

 Even if we ignore for the moment that these nations who practiced border control incurred God’s wrath, should God’s people pattern themselves after wicked nations as a general proposition (just because their practices are described “in the Bible”)?
-A description of the way people behaved in the Bible doesn’t necessarily carry with a prescription for the way we should behave.
+A description of the way people behaved in the Bible doesn’t necessarily carry with it a prescription for the way we should behave.

 “You shall not wrong a sojourner or oppress him, for you were sojourners in the land of Egypt.”